be9904/be9904.github.io/_posts/2025-10-11-configuration-of-neural-networks.md

 \end{bmatrix}
 \$\$

 Just like we did in binary class classification, we need to preprocess our data into a format the neural network can use.
 If we take the same approach, we can handle the nominal values with linear conversion.
-We can convert cat, dog and bird to 0, 0.5 and 1 respectively.
-Then apply the sigmoid function as the activation function to the output node.
+We can convert cat, dog and bird to 0, 0.5 and 1 respectively, then apply the sigmoid function as the activation function to the output node.
 It seems reasonable, but there is a problem with this method.
 Cat, dog and bird do not have a hierarchical order.
 They are different labels within the same 'species' class. labeling them as 0, 0.5 and 1 sets a hierarchy, and this changes the original problem.
 Instead of linear conversion, we can preprocess the data using **one-hot encoding**.
 Since we have 3 categories, we can convert each class into a 3 dimensional vector like below.
 - Cat: \$[ 1 \space\space 0 \space\space 0 ]\$
 - Dog: \$[ 0 \space\space 1 \space\space 0 ]\$
 - Bird: \$[ 0 \space\space 0 \space\space 1 ]\$